Top Post Office Saving Schemes for Boy Child in India 2024

 Just like other banks, the India Post Office offers a recurring deposit account as well.
 This recurring deposit account includes a five-year scheme where the account holder or depositor is required to deposit a specific amount of money on a monthly basis.
 Interest will be warned accordingly.

 This scheme is considered to be one of the safest schemes in the country, as the returns and investments fall under the radar of the government and are organized accordingly.
-The Post Office Monthly scheme involves a monthly payment that has to be made, based on which the investor will receive an amount on every investment that is made.
-You can open this account for your boy child, but it will also be required that you open a joint Monthly Income Scheme account which is clubbed with yours as well.
+The Post Office Income Monthly scheme involves a monthly payment that has to be made, based on which the investor will receive an amount on every investment that is made.
+You can open this account for your boy, but it will also be required that you open a joint Monthly Income Scheme account, which is clubbed with yours as well.

-This scheme goes way back to 1988 when it was first introduced.
-Common among the lower and middle-income families of our country, this scheme was discontinued for a brief period in the year 2011 but was back again thanks to popular demand of the same.
-The Kisan Vikas Patra is a savings scheme for those who plan on depositing large amounts on a yearly basis thereby acquiring interest at a rate that is predetermined.
-A government investment plan, the Kisan Vikas Patra can be opened by the legal guardian or parent, on behalf of the minor male child.
+This scheme goes way back to 1988, when it was first introduced.
+Common among the lower and middle-income families of our country, this scheme was discontinued for a brief period in the year 2011 but was back again thanks to popular demand for the same.
+The Kisan Vikas Patra is a savings scheme for those who plan on depositing large amounts on a yearly basis, thereby acquiring interest at a rate that is predetermined.
+A government investment plan, the Kisan Vikas Patra, can be opened by the legal guardian or parent on behalf of the minor male child.

 A Public Provident Fund is a tax saving investment scheme that was first introduced in the year 1968.
 As an investor, you can retain this scheme and invest in this fund for a period of 15 years.
 One of the benefits of this scheme is that you can claim the many income tax benefits that fall under this scheme.
 The parent or legal guardian can open a public provident fund for the minor male child.